ethereum-optimism/design-docs/ecosystem/opUSDC/op-usdc.md

 ### **Additional aspects**

 - Anyone can deploy an `L1OpUSDCFactory`, but only one is needed since it is permissionless and immutable.
-Additionally, it will return the deployment addresses when the `deploy` function is called.
+Additionally, it will return the deployment addresses when the `deploy` function is called, and will also emit an event with the addresses.
-- `L1OpUSDCBridgeAdapter` and `L2OpUSDCBridgeAdapter` are not upgradable.
+- `L1OpUSDCBridgeAdapter` and `L2OpUSDCBridgeAdapter` are upgradable.
 - Once the migration process starts, it is irreversible.
-- In case of a failed transaction on L2 during migration, the`migrateToNative` function will remain open, allowing the executor to retry if needed.
+- In case of a failed transaction on L2 during migration, the `migrateToNative` function will remain open, allowing the executor to retry if needed.
 - Liability remains solely on each chain operator during the implementation until the migration process is completed.

 # Challenges ahead